Gemini-team/Gemini/README.md

 When the download is finished, extract the contents into the folder Assets/Networking.
 Then the following Plugins folder path should be
 Assets/Networking/Plugins.
 As with the IgnoredAssets folder this folder is also ignored by git because it is quite large.

 * Compiling gRPC and Protobuf files for the API

 When opening the project you might encounter errors telling you that you are missing certain gRPC or Protobuf source files.
+These can be corrected by running the generate.sh script under the Protobuf/ folder.
+To be able to compile the .proto files into protobuf and grpc source files the Protobuf and grpc compilers have to be downloaded.
+To download these compilers choose the latest package under the **Build ID** column and download the then choose the gRPC protoc Plugins that fits your system e.g Windows x64 for 64-bit Windows OS.
+When the package is finished downloading, unpack the protoc executable and grpc_csharp_plugin into the Protobuf/Plugins/ folder.
+This folder is ignored by Git and will not be pushed up to the repository when pushing changes.

+The generate.sh script takes in 2 arguments, where the first one is requires.
+The first argument has to be the name of the .proto file which are placed in a folder with the same name in the folder Protobuf/ProtoFiles/.
+The other argument can be the name of the programming language which the client script should be compiled to.
+At this moment only Python clients are supported by the generate.sh script.
+An example of compiling the protobuf and grpc files for the remotecontrol service is **./generate.sh remotecontrol python**.

+The convention of having the same name on folder which contains the .proto file as the .proto file itself has to be upheld.

+When the generate.sh script has been run it will place the compiled protobuf and grpc src files in the correct directory in the Unity simulation folder which is located at Autoferr/Assets/Networking/ProtobufFiles/.
+The client src files will be put in the Clients/ folder, and depending on which language the protobuf and grpc source files are compiled to it will be placed in the corresponding sub folder.
+At the moment only Clients/PythonClients are available.